 Are your cupcakes made with standard white cake or do you do different flavor cakes?

-I mainly make Victoria sponge cake, but do also offer a chocolate sponge.
-Customers are blown away by the quality of the floral decorating and in order to keep up with the demand I made a decision very early on that this was all I was going to offer.
+I mainly make Victoria sponge cake but do also offer a chocolate sponge.
+Customers are blown away by the quality of the floral decorating and in order to keep up with the demand, I made a decision very early on that this was all I was going to offer.
 I regularly have to turn down orders due to lack of capacity so limiting the flavor of the cake has not affected my business.

-In addition to your bouqcake bouquets, you’ve also shared some of the beautiful cakes you’ve created on your Instagram feed… including the gorgeous one you made to celebrate your grandparents 70th anniversary.
+In addition to your bouqcake bouquets, you’ve also shared some of the beautiful cakes you’ve created on your Instagram feed… including the gorgeous one you made to celebrate your grandparent’s 70th anniversary.
 How much planning goes into the design of a cake before you start to decorate it, and how do you feel when you know you’re creating something for such a special event?

 For those considering starting their own small businesses, are there some words of advice you’d like to share?

 Enjoy what you do but be prepared to work hard for it!
-Nothing worth having is easy and starting your own business doesn’t happen over night, you’ll face many ups and downs and have to nurture and grow your business model to be the best it can be.
+Nothing worth having is easy and starting your own business doesn’t happen overnight, you’ll face many ups and downs and have to nurture and grow your business model to be the best it can be.
 Learn to walk before you run.
-Engage with your customers as they’re positive word of mouth will take you far, but don’t let it worry you if there are other cake makers out there that suit some better, don’t stretch yourself that you stop enjoying what you do.
+Engage with your customers as their positive word of mouth will take you far, but don’t let it worry you if there are other cake makers out there that suit some better, don’t stretch yourself that you stop enjoying what you do.
 Customers want quality so give it to them and they will value your work and your time.
 Finally, remember to be kind to yourself and allow yourself some free time so you stay fresh and on the ball for your business going forward – it will certainly show in your work if you don’t!